Top 7 Best Investment Platforms in the UK: 2025 Update

 • Indices, including FTSE 100, Dow Jones, and S&P 500

-Despite its complex tools, IG’s platform is user-friendly.
+Despite its advanced tools, IG’s platform is user-friendly.
 Both the web and mobile interfaces are well-designed, allowing traders to quickly access market data, place trades, and customise their trading environment.
 The platform is well-suited for traders who need powerful tools but don’t want a steep learning curve.

 eToro – Best for Beginners & Social Trading